Introduction

 Change

-configuration option tomyhostname = example.com
+myhostnameconfiguration option tomyhostname = example.com.Where

-Save the file and restart postfix
+Save the file and restart postfix:

 sudo systemctl stop postfix

-If you have problems with receiving emails from your website, try to take a look at the /var/log/mail.log
+sudo systemctl start postfixIf you have problems with receiving emails from your website, try to take a look at the /var/log/mail.log log file.
+Additionally take a look in your email spam folder.

 Step 4 - Installing WordPress